 What should someone do after an animal bite?

 After any bite (even if a seemingly small bite) from a pet or wild animal, the bite victim or guardian of the bite victim should should seek medical attention and immediately report the injury to the Florida Department of Health in Citrus County at 352-527-0068.
-Our staff will gather some information from the bite victim or guardian of the bite victim about the inicident and then coordinate with animal control to either trap the wild animal if possible or get copies of the vaccination records of the domestic animal that caused the bite.
-They will coordinate quartantine or testing of the animal with animal control and any follow-up care for the bite victim if neccessary.
+Our staff will gather some information from the bite victim or guardian of the bite victim about the incident and then coordinate with animal control to either trap the wild animal if possible or get copies of the vaccination records of the domestic animal that caused the bite.
+They will coordinate quarantine or testing of the animal with animal control and any follow-up care for the bite victim if necessary.